mhluska/poker-tracker/README.md

 #### End Session

 Asks for cash out amount and prefills the end time with the current time.
-Asks for the admin password which can be saved in a cookie for reuse later.
-A simple form submit request is sent to a backend service which adds a row to the sheet after authenticating.
+Asks for an admin password which can be saved for reuse later.
+A request is sent to a backend service which adds a row to the sheet after authenticating.

 ### Todo